gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 4- Method `empty` that will return true if queue is empty, similar to `std::queue`.
 5- Method `size` that will return the number of items in the queue, similar to `std::queue`.
 6- Method `hasReady` will return true if an item in the queue can be accessed at a given time (i.e. has spent a minimum latency in the queue).
+7- Method `firstReadyTime` will return the time at which the oldest item becomes accessible.

 ---
 <!-- _class: two-col code-50-percent -->